dferrero/matcher/README.md

 - [ ] Daemon mode (monitoring one or more files to get unmatches and/or reports)
 - [ ] Improve performance
 - [ ] "Intelligent" print mode of regex results
+- [ ] Get output of all matches to JSON and CSV.
+Groups # should be changed to custom names for both formats.